Self-Publishing Info - Kris Waldherr Art and Words: the official site of bestselling author Kris Waldherr

 Q. What’s the process for print copies?

-A. Except for KDP, I used IngramSpark for everything including my advance reader copies (ARCs), which I sent out for trade reviews.
+A. Except for KDP, I used IngramSpark and Lulu for everything, including my advance reader copies (ARCs), which I sent out for trade reviews.
 You’ll need to have your book files designed and ready to print.
 (More about book design software below.)

 Early ARCs.

-You can also print advance book copies via KDP, but they’ll arrive with an ugly printed stripe on the cover to prevent reselling, if your book hasn’t been released yet.
+I mainly use Lulu for my ARCs because their platform is definitely easier to navigate than IngramSpark.
+They’re also faster—I’ve experienced slow fulfillment with IngramSpark.
+You can also print ARCs via KDP, but they’ll arrive with an ugly printed stripe on the cover to prevent reselling unless your book is already released..

 Related note: I used POD for Unnatural Creatures, though I did price an offset print run for comparison’s sake.
 Offset is far cheaper per copy, but you have to pay upfront to print these higher quantities.
 Distribution is more complicated too—I never got that far into investigating those costs.
 However, sometimes offset makes sense for self-publishers.
 One example: a bulk book sale to a price club, such as Costco.